middle-coast-software/MCS.Logging.DotNetFramework/README.md

 This library generalizes a collection of useful logging tools to reduce some of the repeat work associated with implementing Serilog in a project.
 It provides easy to use performance, usage, diagnostic, and exception logging methods.

 ## Supported Serilog Sinks
-The following are supported with drop in web.config entries (documentation pending as the package develops).
+The following are supported with drop in app.config entries (documentation pending as the package develops).
 They can be used individually or in combinations as you choose.
 1. File
 2. MS SQL Server